Marine initiatives planned for April 2024 – April 2026

 Potential impacts on Canadians, including businesses

-The proposed changes are expected to have a positive impact on local authorities' restriction application process in terms of reduced delays in seeing restrictions come into force.
-In addition, the general population of waterway users would benefit from the proposed changes by ensuring the timely implementation of safety and environmental measures.
+The proposed regulations are expected to have a positive impact on local authorities' restriction application process in terms of reduced delays in seeing restrictions come into force.
+In addition, the general population of waterway users would benefit from the proposed regulations by ensuring the timely implementation of safety and environmental measures.

 Regulatory cooperation efforts (domestic and international)